jpegbuilder/instagramfollowingbot/README.md

 The bot automatically tracks and updates Airtable with:

 - **Followed Users**: Creates text files with usernames that were successfully followed
-- **Already Followed**: Tracks users that were already being followed
+- **Already Followed**: Uploads followed usernames to GitHub Gist and links to Airtable field
-- **Remaining Targets**: Automatically calculates and updates the count of remaining targets
+- **Remaining Targets**: Automatically calculates and updates the count of remaining targets (Targets - Already Followed)
+- **Real-time Updates**: Updates progress every 5 follows and at completion
+- **Smart Error Handling**: Skips updates when no targets are available in Airtable

+**How it works:**

+1. Bot creates a file with followed usernames
+2. Uploads file to GitHub Gist (free, public storage)
+3. Gets public URL of the file
+4. Updates Airtable "Already Followed" field with the URL
+5. Calculates and updates "Remaining Targets" field automatically

 For detailed information about the Airtable integration, see [AIRTABLE_INTEGRATION_README.md](AIRTABLE_INTEGRATION_README.md).